andrew1440/pizza/README.md

 ## Live Link

 ## BDD
 Behaviour	Input Output Enter your name Andrew Odongo Enter your Order 	two-pizza's  Enter your location and phone number Tel:0740478651 Press Submit	Pop up "Amount appears and the delivery cost" , we have received your message.
-Thank you for reaching out to us
+Thank you for reaching out to us.
+## License
+licensed under{MIT}.LICENSED